Difference Between Bare Metal and Hosted Hypervisor

 Hypervisor means the virtual machine that separates computer software and hardware.
 If you install them on a physical machine directly between OS and hardware it will be called a bare metal hypervisor.
 Now, you might have a question why is this essential?
 So, the answer is to enable an operating system of the computer to use virtualization software.

-In this blog, we will discuss key differences between bare metal server vs hosted hypervisor.
-Let’s decode their fundamental comparison.
+In this blog, we will discuss the difference between bare metal and hosted hypervisor setups to help you understand their distinct roles.

 Know All About Bare Metal Hypervisors

-Bare metal hypervisors or Type 1 hypervisors is the virtualization software with physical hardware components.
+Type 1, or bare metal, hypervisors run virtualization software directly on the hardware.
+You’ll feel the difference in reduced latency during heavy workloads, which is why people focus on the bare metal vs hosted hypervisor distinction.
 This software virtualizes hardware components, processors, RAM and other server resources into virtual machines.
 Creating virtual layers separates the actual hardware components from the operating system on the computer.

 Machines that host hypervisors is called host machine.
 And guest virtual machines make virtual instances run at the top level of the hypervisor.